ldrolez/free-midi-chords/README.md

 ## Installation

-Just download and unzip one of the [release file](https://github.com/ldrolez/free-midi-chords/releases).
+Just download and unzip one of the [release file](https://github.com/ldrolez/free-midi-chords/releases) to your DAWs User Library or Content Library.
 Then drag and drop the MIDI files from your DAW to your tracks.

 ![Drag drop chords ableton](https://i.imgur.com/R4Mr6Ac.gif)